aneasystone/github-trending/README.md

 ## C

+* 【2023-04-17】[pschatzmann / arduino-audio-tools](https://github.com/pschatzmann/arduino-audio-tools) - Arduino Audio Tools (a powerful Audio library for not only Arduino)
 * 【2023-04-16】[VoldeSec / PatchlessCLRLoader](https://github.com/VoldeSec/PatchlessCLRLoader) - .NET assembly loader with patchless AMSI and ETW bypass
 * 【2023-04-16】[interstellarnetwork / interstellar](https://github.com/interstellarnetwork/interstellar) - Interstellar is one of the best proxies, with blazing fast speeds and tons of games! https://goarmy.us.to
 * 【2023-04-15】[janet-lang / janet](https://github.com/janet-lang/janet) - A dynamic language and bytecode vm